RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

 :Part 1:
   You need to submit a Slurm job specific to VSCode.
-This starts, on the assigned compute node, a user-specific sshd that is only available to that user.
+This starts, on the assigned compute node, a user-specific :tt:`sshd` that is only available to that user.
 :Part 2:
-  You need to configure your laptop VSCode client to communicate with this job's sshd.
-Once set up properly, VSCode's remote server development option performs all the work.
+  You need to configure your laptop VSCode client to communicate with this job's :tt:`sshd`.
+Once set up properly, VSCode remote server development option performs all the work.

 Please follow the instruction steps below to setup your VSCode connection